There are many good reasons to read Good Strategy Bad Strategy by Richard Rumelt.

 “A hallmark of mediocrity and bad strategy,” Rumelt writes, “is unnecessary complexity—a flurry of fluff masking an absence of substance.”
 Most bad strategies are nothing more than statements of desire.
 And if you read them closely, the goals often contradict one another.

-Most of my friends silently snicker at the inability of organizations both public and private to grasp the fundamentals of strategy.
 This book should be required reading for managers and executives alike.